 There are some interesting new findings on why dogs stare at humans but of course there are those who disagree.
 This article discusses some of the theories about why a dog stares into my eyes.

 Some other species have developed genes to interact and manipulate other species.
 The cuckoo is one of the most famous.
 That bird lays her eggs in the nests built by other species and the “foster moms and dads” raise the cuckoo hatchlings as if they were their own.
-In fact, some of the foster parents take better care of the cuckoo hatchlings than their own chicks, and feed the cuckoo more often than their own children.
+In fact, some of the foster parents take better care of the cuckoo hatchlings than their own chicks, and they feed the cuckoo more often than their own children.

 Eventually, scientists will discover the chemical that young cuckoos use to manipulate their foster parents.
 Maybe they stimulate the parents to release endorphins and feel better about themselves?

 Dogs have probably been perfecting this gene for over 20,000 years, and it may have arisen early in the history of dogs spending times among humans.
 So does your dog have this selfish gene?
 Probably, and if she stares at you, she is probably using it.
 Does my dog?
 Yes, I am sure she does.

 Does it make me care about her any less?
 Not at all.
 The gene must be working.